 imisarc.MAJOR.MINOR.RELEASE-BUILD.SERVERID.DATABASE.PLATFORM.
-ARCHITECURE.rpm example: imisarc.7.1.1011-530.0001.bdb.el4.i386.rpm issued versions with a smaller MAJOR version.
-The identifier has a set of values from 1n, is continuous and exclusively increases.
+ARCHITECURE.rpm example: imisarc.7.2.1210-550.0001.bdb.el4.i386.rpm does, this signifies a major difference in the product if compared to the previously issued versions with a smaller MAJOR version.
+The identifier has a set of values from 1-n, is continuous and exclusively increases.

 MAJOR: The MAJOR identifier marks the main/major product version that changes in accordance with the respective arbitrary decision, depending on the scope of the functionalities and changes made.
-Here the identifier alters extremely rarely and if it does, this signifies a major difference in the product if compared to the previously
+Here the identifier alters extremely rarely and if it